In this podcast, social media influencers and celebrities will learn:

 Charlie Clark: You pretty much hit the nail on the head there.
 Courts are very concerned about whether they’re transforming the work’s purpose, character, message, and meaning and making something new or just using the copyright to gain in their own commercial purposes.
 And that’s kind of where the first factor comes into play.

 A lot of cases lose on that factor alone because the outlet is just using the copyrighted material for their own gain without ever changing anything or doing anything different or even reporting on any real news that is not subject to protection from the copyright holder.

 Enrico Schaefer: To have a news outlet that’s a legitimate news outlet that does legitimate reporting day in and day out use an Instagram photo to comment on that photo — that may still end up being copyright infringement.
 And a jury could still hold against that news outlet.
 And they’ve got a lot more evidence that — [they’re other people] went to school.

 They’re just trying to drive traffic.
-And they’re not going to have that same level of protection as even a CNN or a Fox News, which then brings us to the next thing I want to talk about is there actually was a case against Fox News as a result of the use of a photograph that was reposted on a Fox News Facebook page.
+And they’re not going to have that same level of protection as even CNN or Fox News, which then brings us to the next thing I want to talk about is there was a case against Fox News as a result of the use of a photograph that was reposted on a Fox News Facebook page.
 Tell us about that.